xibosignage/xibo-manual/source/en/displays.md

 Clicking on **Edit** opens configure options for that **Display**.

+Displays can be tagged which allows for ordering and makes it easier to find.
+Administrators can set certain **Tag's** to have a **Value** associated to them.
+Tags that have a Tag Value will show the selections available from an additional field - **Tag value** drop down.

+{tip}
+For further information on what Tag and Tag Values to use, please speak with your Administrator.
+{/tip}

 #### Override Display Profile Settings for individual Displays

 Use the Profile Settings tab to see the settings applied from the selected [Display Settings Profile](<https://xibo.org.uk/manual/en/displays_settings.html>).